lightr4in/renash/README.md

 renash is a command-line tool for renaming files based on their hash digest value.
 It supports various hash algorithms such as MD5, SHA256, SHA512, SHA1, SHA3_256, SHA3_512, BLAKE2B, and BLAKE2S.

+This project has its origin in hashnamr which was the first prototype written in C# .NET.

 ## Installation

 There is currently one option for installing renash.